j-c-h-e-n-g/puppet-kitchen-example/README.md

 * puppetdb
 * whatever puppet-related stuff is useful as of April 2015

-... so why not harness the power of vagrant?
-Why wouldn't I want a reproducible setup of a puppet server all neatly available and version controlled in github?
-This will converge/create/launch/instantiate a working puppet server when you: `kitchen converge default-centos-65`

-This will port forward 8140 to your host's 8140, so now you're serving off a puppet server to your host's network/subnet.

 Why Test Kitchen?
 Simply because "it works for me" - or specifically, it's something I invested time into recently and will continue to use it until I find time to play with `beaker` or something else.

+## Details

+This will:

+* converge/create/launch/instantiate a working puppet server when you: `kitchen converge default-centos-65`
+* port forward 8140 to your host's 8140 to make the puppetmaster available to your local network/subnet

 ## Usage

 On the guest puppet server VM you should be able do a client puppet run against the server on the same node.
 Do something like this:
 `puppet agent --test --server default-centos-65.vagrantup.com`